AMD launches Instinct MI100 accelerator chips for scientific research

 The chip competes with a new 80GB version of the Nvidia A100 GPU, which was also announced today.

-“The new MI100 from AMD is a solid step forward for HPC, as it provides [close to]18% better peak floating-point performance than the original 40GB A100 from Nvidia,” Moor Insights & Strategy analyst Karl Freund said in an email to VentureBeat.
+“The new MI100 from AMD is a solid step forward for HPC, as it provides [close to] 18% better peak floating-point performance than the original 40GB A100 from Nvidia,” Moor Insights & Strategy analyst Karl Freund said in an email to VentureBeat.
 “However, real applications may derive more benefit from the 80GB of HPB2E (high bandwidth) memory that the new A100 offers.
 The attractive price/performance of the MI100 may tilt price-sensitive customers in AMD’s favor.”

 Freund added, “For AI, I do not believe the AMD MI100 has adequate performance to take on Nvidia in the bulk of the market, which lies in cloud service providers, ecommerce, and social media.
 Overall, the MI100 is a step toward HPC exascale in 2023, while the 80GB A100 can double or even triple AI application performance over the six-month-old A100.
 In AI, Nvidia raised the bar yet again, and I do not see any competitors who can clear that hurdle.”